 Author: Mogrobejo Zabala, Endika de.

-Blazon of the surname Lazcano in the Canary Islands
+Blazon of the lineage Lazcano in the Canary Islands.

 Vert, nine Poplar leaves ordered, in chief a «T» letter Or.